circleci/circleci-docs/jekyll/_cci1/ios-getting-started.md

 ## Assumptions and prerequisites

-For our infererence to test your Xcode project, we check for and validate the presence of:
+For our inference to test your Xcode project, we check for and validate the presence of:

 - an Xcode workspace/project
 - with at least one shared scheme